The Malay Peninsula, West Malaysia Tour

 Just a few of the many highlights

 Culturally rich and amazingly diverse with Indian, Chinese and Malay influences plus Portuguese, Dutch and British colonial heritage.
-Equally rich in flora & fauna and home to one of the planet's oldest rainforest.
+Equally rich in flora and fauna and home to some of the planet's oldest rainforest.

 - Vibrant KL; the street-life of colourful Chinatown, classic Victorian architecture and the iconic, ultra-modern Petronas Towers

 - Explore World Heritage George Town; British colonial heritage, Little India and Chinese clan houses

 - The serene and scenic old hill-station, Cameron Highlands with it's fantastic flora and fauna, tea plantations and stunning landscapes